mharleydev/obsolete29.com-eleventy/src/posts/linear-gradient-top-border/index.md

 ---
-title: Using border-top and border-image to create a linear gradient top border
+title: How to create a border-top linear gradient
 desc: I was struggling to create a linear gradient top border for a call out section.
 Here's the solution I landed on.
 published: 2021-01-12T23:12:28.437Z
 date: 2021-01-12T23:12:28.437Z